ihcsim/cockroachdb-formula/README.rst

 ``cockroachdb``
 ---------------
 This state installs a single instance of CockroachDB on a minion.
 All supported runtime options can be passed to the instance using the ``cockroachdb.runtime_options`` pillar.
-The following pillar starts an insecure CockroachDB instance at localhost:23257, configured to write its data to ``/opt/cockroachdb/data`` and log to ``/opt/cockroachdb/log``.
+The following pillar starts an insecure CockroachDB instance at localhost:26257, configured to write its data to ``/opt/cockroachdb/data`` and logs to ``/opt/cockroachdb/log``.

 .. code:: yaml